The clinical gap is not in sexology literature -- it is in the exam room

 Over time, media has moved from concealment to exposure.
 Older male sexuality is more openly represented now than in the mid-century sitcom era, but openness has not produced neutrality.
 Instead, it has produced scrutiny.
 The older man is now permitted desire, but only if the narrative can also make that desire legible as ironic, tragic, or suspect.
 That is why post-1990s media often feels harsher than earlier fare even when it is more sexually explicit.
 It is not just showing sex.
 It is judging it.

 This shift tracks with broader changes in media culture.
-Karen Boyle’s work on the circulation of violent and sexualized imagery is a reminder that audiences process depictions within a wider ecology of media logic, not isolated texts.
-The same infrastructure that serializes outrage, spoiler culture, and paratexts, as discussed in Show sold separately: promos, spoilers, and other media paratexts, also trains viewers to read aging male sexuality as a narrative event.
+Karen Boyle's work on the circulation of violent and sexualized imagery is a reminder that audiences process depictions within a wider ecology of media logic, not isolated texts.
+The same infrastructure that serializes outrage, spoiler culture, and paratexts, as discussed in Show sold separately, also trains viewers to read aging male sexuality as a narrative event.
 The man is not just a person.
 He is a reveal.

 Digital culture has intensified this further.
 As Youth, Identity, and Digital Media shows, identity is now negotiated through networked interpretation, not simply televised broadcast.
 Older male sexuality is therefore filtered through clips, commentary, and irony before it is even experienced as a full scene.
 Add the participatory logic Jenkins described, and the result is a meme-ready masculinity that can be dissected in real time.